 Ooh la LA

-Right now, it’s scorching July in LA, but I wanted to update my spring in Los Angeles post with this great article about cool things to do — any time of the year — in LaLa Land.
+Right now, it’s a wet, cold, tense time in Los Angeles, as it is everywhere people are grappling with the Covid 19 pandemic, but I wanted to update my spring in Los Angeles post with this great article about cool things to do — any time of the year — in LaLa Land.
 Check it out.
-LA is hot and getting hotter, LOL! … hugs, Beth
+LA is still hot and getting hotter, LOL!
+And this too will pass … hugs, Beth

 * * * * * * * * * * * * * *